piku235/JungiThemeBundle/Resources/doc/installation.md

 ##### Cookie

-Cookie theme resolver takes only one argument which is of an array type and it's responsible for cookie options.
+Cookie theme resolver takes only one argument which is of array type and it's responsible for cookie options.

 ```yaml
 # app/config/config.yml